Simhyeon/r4d/docs/meta.md

 * [-] Make parser separated
 This is hard to make it right... for current status

+* [ ] Print out all macro informations as readable format such as json or something else so that other IDE helpers can be really useful and intellisense would work not some hand-made snippets
+- The problem is this is not so cheap pick, and needs some serious consideration.
+FM.

 * [ ] New basic macros
   * [ ] Possibly SQL,CSV macros
     * [ ] Optional sqlite feature
+- The thing is, this really spoils my original intent of making r4d as cross-platform as possible.
+This(sqlite) depends on every compilation on each machine.
+Though sqlite is much more lightweight and easier to configure to be frankly speaking, it still itches me...
+- Gdmarp's way was to actually use simple wrapper around SQL querys and let user to handle all the other hassels of installation.
+Which means that it is not a responsibility of macro processor of installing database interface but of the user.

 Following is such hard to do cleanly, deterred
 * [-] Lipsum variants
   - Lipsum width word limit (new lines after certain words)
   - Lipsum width width
   - Lipsum cache which utilizes cache files saved in tmp directory. is useful because calculating length and word limit is much more expensive simple random generation.
   - Lipsum with custom separator

 ### How macro parsing works?